AngelicaIseni/unsupervised-sleep-health-analysis/README.md

 An unsupervised analysis of the [Sleep Health and Lifestyle dataset](https://www.kaggle.com/datasets/uom190346a/sleep-health-and-lifestyle-dataset) (374 records, 13 attributes): clustering is performed **without ever showing the diagnostic label (Sleep Disorder)** to any algorithm, then the resulting groups are compared post-hoc against the diagnosis to see whether unsupervised structure has anything to do with it.
 A Bayesian Network is also learned to model conditional dependencies between all variables, including the diagnosis.

-Exam project for *Machine Learning for Modelling*, coursework in unsupervised learning and probabilistic graphical models.

 ## Overview

-- **Clustering.** Three techniques — agglomerative hierarchical clustering (Complete and Ward linkage), k-means (random and k-means++ init) and DBSCAN — are each run on the full 21-dimensional feature space and on an 8-component PCA-reduced space, for 10 configurations total.
+- **Clustering.** Three techniques, agglomerative hierarchical clustering (Complete and Ward linkage), k-means (random and k-means++ init) and DBSCAN, are each run on the full 21-dimensional feature space and on an 8-component PCA-reduced space, for 10 configurations total.
 Compared via internal criteria (silhouette, WSS/BSS) and external criteria against the (held-out) diagnosis (ARI, V-measure, purity).
 - **Bayesian Network.** A Directed Acyclic Graph is learned over all variables (including Sleep Disorder as a node) with Hill Climbing (BIC score), then cross-checked against a constraint-based structure (PC algorithm), to model which variables carry information about the diagnosis and through which paths.

 ## Key results